-Your ability to drive will be reduced after your hip arthroplasty.
-First talk to your surgeon, physiotherapist or occupational therapist.
+Your ability to drive will be reduced after your knee arthroplasty.
+First, talk to your surgeon or physiotherapist.
 When you will be able to start driving again depends on a number of factors.
 Here are the general restrictions:

-- No driving for a minimum of 6 weeks following the surgery; - No driving while you are still taking narcotics (morphine, hydromorphone, etc.); - No driving until the physiotherapist has conducted a complete assessment of joint range of motion and strength of the operated limb.
+- No driving for a minimum of 6 weeks following a total knee arthroplasty and a minimum of 3 weeks following a unilateral knee arthroplasty depending on the operated knee; - No driving while you are still taking narcotics (morphine, hydromorphone, etc.); - No driving until the physiotherapist has conducted a complete assessment of joint range of motion and strength of the operated limb.